Heterogeneous domain adaptation: An unsupervised approach: Introduction

 1) an effective heterogeneous unsupervised domain adaptation model, called GLG, that is able to transfer knowledge from a source domain to an unlabeled target domain in settings where both domains have heterogeneous feature spaces and are free of parallel sets;

 2) an unsupervised knowledge transfer theorem that prevents negative transfer for HeUDA models; and

-3) a new principal angle based metric shows the extent to which homogeneous representations have preserved the geometric distance between the original domains, and reveals the relationship between two heterogeneous feature spaces.
+3) a new principal angle based metric shows the extent to which homogeneous representations have preserved the geometric distance between the original domains, and reveals the relationship between two heterogeneous (different-dimensionality) feature spaces.

 This paper is organized as follows.
 Section II includes a review of the representative domain adaptation models.
 Section III introduces the GLG model, and its optimization process is presented in Section IV.
-Section V describes the experiments conducted to test the model’s effectiveness.
+Section V describes the experiments conducted to test the model's effectiveness.
 Section VI concludes the paper and discusses future works.
+Proofs of lemmas and theorems can be found in the Appendix.